-Moses encouraged them, “The LORD will fight for you.
+Moses encouraged them with today’s verse, “The LORD will fight for you.
 Trust Him!”

 Their predicament was no accident.
 God had specifically ordered Moses to have the Israelites camp there.
 He had given them no way out.
 It was God’s plan!
 In their fear, they turned their attention to Him.
-In their fear, they had an opportunity to practice their faith.
+Fear gave them an opportunity to practice their faith.

-Perhaps there are times in our lives when we get walled in, when God leads us to a corner and we are untrained and unprepared to deal with the oncoming trouble.
-We have nowhere to go but up.
+Perhaps there are times in our lives when God leads us to a corner and we are untrained and unprepared to deal with the oncoming trouble.
+We have nowhere to look but up.
 Like the Israelites, it is our chance to practice prayer, hope, and trust.

-Can any trouble of ours be heavier than the waters of the Red Sea?
-Can it be any trickier than drying up wet ground, fencing off sea creatures, and keeping an entire hostile army at bay?
-Take your fear as an opportunity to grow your faith upward.
+Can any trouble of ours be any trickier than drying up wet ground, fencing off sea creatures, and keeping an entire hostile army at bay?
+Take your fear as an opportunity to look upward and grow your faith.